ay4t/ay4t/README.md

     *   Implemented plugins and themes, ensuring functionality and high performance.
     *   Provided maintenance and support for developed web applications.

-**Education**

-*   (You can add your degree details here if you have any)

-**Career Objectives**

-*   To secure a position in a dynamic international team that leverages my extensive PHP development skills.
-*   To enhance my professional network and contribute to challenging projects that utilize cutting-edge technology.
-*   To improve my English language proficiency through immersion and collaborative work.
-*   To significantly increase earnings potential, reflecting my skill set and experience.

 **Additional Information**

 *   Passionate about learning new technologies and staying updated with industry best practices.
 *   Eager to contribute to a company that values innovation and continuous improvement.
-*   (Your Portfolio will be presented separately)

 <h3 align="left">Connect with me:</h3>
 <p align="left">